deepflowio/docs/translate/translated/05-features/04-continuous-profiling/01-auto-profiling.md

 # AutoProfiling

-By using eBPF to capture snapshots of application function call stacks, DeepFlow can render CPU Profiling for any process, helping developers quickly identify function performance bottlenecks. **In addition to business functions, the function call stack also shows the time consumption of dynamic link libraries, language runtimes, and kernel functions.** Moreover, DeepFlow generates a unique identifier when collecting function call stacks, which can be used to correlate with call logs, enabling the linkage of distributed tracing and function performance profiling.
+By using eBPF to capture snapshots of application function call stacks, DeepFlow can render CPU Profiling for any process, helping developers quickly identify function performance bottlenecks. **In addition to business functions, the function call stack also shows the time consumption of dynamic link libraries, language runtimes, and kernel functions.** Moreover, DeepFlow generates a unique identifier when collecting function call stacks, which can be used to correlate with call logs, enabling the integration of distributed tracing and function performance profiling.

 ![CPU Profiling and Network Profiling in DeepFlow](https://yunshan-guangzhou.oss-cn-beijing.aliyuncs.com/pub/pic/20240601665a96f4b63fd.png)